postsharp/postsharp-emails/metalama-email-course/130-creating-aspects-inheritable.md

 }
 ```

-> [!NOTE]
+{. note }
-> When using the `[Inheritable]` aspect, careful consideration should be given to potential issues in the derived classes if the aspect you wish to apply has already been applied.
+When using the `[Inheritable]` aspect, careful consideration should be given to potential conflicts in derived classes if the aspect you wish to apply has already been applied.
 Specifically, you must pay attention to the `OverrideStrategy` parameters and properties (also named `WhenExists`).

-Your codebase remains clean and uncluttered, while its intention is clear.
-At compile time, everything needed to implement `INotifyPropertyChanged`, in this case, is applied correctly.
+This approach keeps your codebase clean and uncluttered while maintaining clear intent.
+At compile time, everything needed to implement `INotifyPropertyChanged` is applied correctly.